-On , our board of directors adopted and our stockholders approved our 2015 Stock Option and Incentive Plan, or 2015 Stock Option Plan, which will become effective upon completing of this offering and will replace the 2014 Stock Option Plan.
+On October 14, 2015, our board of directors adopted and on October 29, 2015 our stockholders approved our 2015 Stock Option and Incentive Plan, or 2015 Stock Option Plan, which will become effective upon completing of this offering and will replace the 2014 Stock Option Plan.
 Our 2015 Stock Option Plan provides us flexibility to use various equity-based incentive and other awards as compensation tools to motivate our workforce.
 These tools include stock options, stock appreciation rights, restricted stock, restricted stock units, unrestricted stock, performance share awards and cash-based awards.
 The 2015 Stock Option Plan will become effective immediately prior to the completion of this offering.

-We have initially reservedshares of common stock for the issuance of awards under the 2015 Stock Option Plan (not includingshares ofcommon stock reserved for issuance under our 2014 Stock Option Plan, which will be added to the shares reserved under the 2015 Stock Option Plan), which may be increased on the first day of each fiscal year by up to% of the number of shares of common stock issued and outstanding on the immediately preceding December 31.
+We have initially reserved 1,311,812 shares of common stock for the issuance of awards under the 2015 Stock Option Plan (not including 5,070 shares of common stock reserved for issuance under our 2014 Stock Option Plan as of June 30, 2015, which will be added to the shares reserved under the 2015 Stock Option Plan), which may be increased on the first day of each fiscal year by up to 4% of the number of shares of common stock issued and outstanding on the immediately preceding December 31.
 This number is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.